sourcehut-mirrors/chawan/doc/css.md

 	  "magenta", "cyan", "white" for an ANSI color, possibly prefixed by the string "bright-" to indicate an aixterm 16-color value.

-  The actual palette in use is specified by the user/terminal.

 * `text-decoration` accepts the keyword `-cha-reverse`, which sets the *reverse video* parameter on the text.
 (This is used by the UA